ABOUT CHOLBAM

 *No evaluable patients with SLOS were in the pivotal studies.1 Patients had other bile acid synthesis disorders due to single enzyme defects.

-In 11 of 12 patients with SLOS given CHOLBAM 10 mg/kg/day and cholesterol supplementation for 2 months, in an open-label, pilot study.
+In 11 of 12 patients with SLOS given CHOLBAM 10 mg/kg/day and cholesterol supplementation for 2 months, in an open-label pilot study.
 Long-term studies are needed to determine durability of effect and possible clinical benefits.2

 Clinical safety experience with CHOLBAM consists of1:

-ㅤㅤTrial 2: an extension trial of 12 new patients (10 SED and 2 PD) along with 31 (21 SED and 10 PD) patients who rolled over from Trial 1.
+• Trial 2: an extension trial of 12 new patients (10 SED and 2 PD), along with 31 patients (21 SED and 10 PD) who rolled over from Trial 1

+Safety data are available for 3 years and 11 months of treatment.
 Adverse events were not collected systematically in either of these trials.
 Most patients received an oral dose of 10 to 15 mg/kg/day of CHOLBAM.

 CHOLBAM® (cholic acid) is a bile acid indicated for

-• Treatment of bile acid synthesis disorders due to single enzyme defects.
+Treatment of bile acid synthesis disorders due to single enzyme defects.

-• Adjunctive treatment of peroxisomal disorders, including Zellweger spectrum disorders, in patients who exhibit manifestations of liver disease, steatorrhea, or complications from decreased fat-soluble vitamin absorption.
+Adjunctive treatment of peroxisomal disorders, including Zellweger spectrum disorders, in patients who exhibit manifestations of liver disease, steatorrhea, or complications from decreased fat-soluble vitamin absorption.

 LIMITATIONS OF USE